1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Date PlatformPrice Grade

-In addition, the monthly market activity chart intuitively shows the collectors’ attention to the 1942-S wheat penny.
+The monthly market activity chart intuitively shows collector attention to the 1942-S wheat penny.

 Market Activity: 1942-S Wheat Penny